-NSEAI’s mission is to improve the quality and professionalism in the field of education advocacy, by
+NSEAI’s educational mission is to improve the quality and professionalism in the field of education advocacy, by

 PLEASE JOIN US!

 WE HAVE A COMMITMENT TO EXCELLENCE!

 Dedicated to improving the quality of life TODAY for individuals and families affected by disabilities.

 Institute was established in 2008 to meet professional credentialing

 identified by education advocates and consumers of education advocacy

 The NSEAI’s mission was to develop, promote, and implement a national

 program for education advocate practitioners and to improve the minimum